kcotias/react-hooks/README.md

 This project is just a simple example of react hooks functions and how they work.

+As usual, i tried to make my commits work like explanations, so if you follow my commit history you may understand more easily how it works.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).